RishiGupta12/SerialPundit/TROUBLE_SHOOTING_GUIDE.md

 Ans: This is not due to library, rather a USB HUB and OS specific issue.
 Try different USB hub or insert USB-UART converter slowly one after the other.

-**Que: Same device with different COM port numbers is confusing to me**
+**Que: Same device with different COM port numbers is confusing to me.**

 Ans: This is Windows specific issue.
 The same device will often appear at different comport numbers when it is on different USB hub ports.

+**Que: My FT232R chip is not detected by Windows.**

+Ans: Install drivers for F232RL to support virtual com port from here http://www.ftdichip.com/Drivers/VCP.htm connect the usb to serial converter and then run .exe file.